New Honda HR-V 1.5 2023: impressions when driving

 The wheels don’t have an attractive design, however, the darkened finish helps with the gray paint, giving the car an interesting look.

-On the ceiling, the fin-style antenna completes the look, which is well suited for its purpose.
+On the roof, the fin-style antenna completes the look, which is well suited for its purpose.

 Inside, the finish tries to compensate for hard plastics with soft coating on the dashboard and front doors, something expected for the access versions.